Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Discussion

 This study further investigates the adaptability of the proposed UnrollINR to different undersampling patterns.
-To comprehensively evaluate the model's generalization capability, three representative undersampling patterns in MRI were employed: uniform, radial, and spiral.
+Three representative undersampling patterns were employed: uniform, radial, and spiral.
 All sampling patterns were set at an acceleration rate of approximately 10.
-The experimental results, shown in Figure. \ref{fig5}, demonstrate that the proposed UnrollINR maintains consistent and superior reconstruction performance across various sampling patterns, effectively eliminating the distinct aliasing artifacts introduced by different undersampling patterns.
-These results indicate that the method is insensitive to sampling patterns, exhibiting strong robustness and generalization capability.
+The experimental results, shown in Fig. \ref{fig5}, demonstrate that the proposed UnrollINR maintains consistent and reliable reconstruction performance across various sampling patterns, effectively eliminating the distinct aliasing artifacts introduced by different undersampling patterns.
+These results indicate that the method is insensitive to undersampling patterns, exhibiting strong robustness and generalization capability.